yacy/yacy_search_server/README.md

 ## The administration interface

-A web server us brought up after starting YaCy.
+A web server is brought up after starting YaCy.
 Open this URL in your web-browser:

    http://localhost:8090